Waiting for Blue Robot

 Andrii is the co-author of Godot Engine.
 In 2022, he ranked in the Top 20 contributors by the number of changes to Godot Engine.
 He has submitted over 200 pull requests and proposed dozens of popularly demanded features.
 He revamped the unit testing system in Godot, turning it into a fully functional feature.
 He has played a crucial role in improving Godot’s build system and is the brains behind the custom modules feature.

 Among other notable contributions, he implemented features like boolean operations on polygons, as seen in the Geometry singleton.
-Many of the destructible features you come across in games made with Godot are there thanks to Andrii’s contributions to Godot.
+Many of the destructible features you come across in games made with Godot are there thanks to Andrii’s contributions to Godot:

 License